 The Holy Family University Counseling Psychology PsyD program requires students to complete independent scholarly work in the form of a doctoral dissertation, with the aim of furthering their development as a competent professional counseling psychologist.
 Consistent with the practitioner/scholar model and philosophy, the dissertation is an independent project that unfolds over time, demonstrating students' competence in the integration of counseling practice and scholarly/scientific pursuits.
 The dissertation requires that the student master a topic of relevance to counseling psychology, develop a strong and coherent viewpoint concerning that topic, and communicate findings and implications for the field in a professional manner.
 The completion of the dissertation establishes the student as a scholar in the field of counseling psychology, which complements their demonstrated competencies in other areas of our PsyD program.
 The main goal of the doctoral dissertation is for a student to master a topic in counseling psychology, to make a unique contribution in this area, and to disseminate that information within the profession and to a larger audience.
-The doctoral dissertation may comprise a range of topics and methods of inquiry, including qualitative and quantitative empirical approaches or a systematic literature review.
+The doctoral dissertation may comprise a range of topics and methods of inquiry, including qualitative and quantitative empirical approaches, theoretical analysis and inquiry, or an original contribution to the practice of psychology that is externally delivered and/or evaluated.
 The PsyD dissertation adheres to the highest standards of creativity, originality, and comprehensiveness, and to that end it is truly a work of scholarship.
 The student must demonstrate sophisticated understanding of the relevant psychological literature, the current practices, and appropriate theoretical frameworks of the profession.
 In addition, the dissertation is an exercise in planning, time management, and task execution; students are required to utilize resources, become familiar with various methodologies, and appropriately communicate with other psychologists and professionals to complete this dissertation.